pnnl/ruleset-checking-tool/docs/section23/Rule23-9.md

 **Schema Version:** 0.0.34
 **Mandatory Rule:** True
 **Rule ID:** 23-9
-**Rule Description:** System 11 Minimum volume setpoint shall be the largest of 50% of the maximum design airflow rate, the minimum ventilation airflow rate or the airflow required to comply with codes or accredidation standards.
+**Rule Description:** System 11 Minimum volume setpoint shall be the largest of 50% of the maximum design airflow rate and the minimum ventilation airflow rate or the airflow required to comply with codes or accredidation standards.
 **Rule Assertion:** B-RMR = expected value
 **Appendix G Section:** Section 23 Air-side
 **90.1 Section Reference:** Exception to G3.1.3.13